dcieslak19973/hyperzoekt/README.md

 export DISABLE_LOCAL_SURREAL=1
 ```

-If you rely on Docker Compose's `surrealdb` service instead (e.g. `docker compose up surrealdb`), you can leave the auto-start enabled; the port bind may fail if both try to listen, so in that case disable the auto instance.
+If you rely on Docker Compose's `surrealdb` service instead (e.g. `docker compose --env-file docker/.env up surrealdb`), you can leave the auto-start enabled; the port bind may fail if both try to listen, so in that case disable the auto instance.

 Environment variables (already defaults in many examples):